open-automation/switch-best-practices/README.md

 <img src="https://i.imgur.com/9RwnCxj.png">

 #### Folder Naming
-Folders should not keep their default name (e.f.
-"Folder 37").
+Folders should not keep their default name (e.g. "Folder 37").

 ### Non-automanaged Folders
 Non-automanaged folders must not be the color yellow.
 Hot-folders to other devices or applications should be orange.
 Non-automanaged folders used to send jobs between flows should be blue.